This annual publication provides details of taxes paid on wages in OECD countries.

 social security contributions and payroll taxes paid by employers, and cash benefits

-received by in-work families.
-It illustrates how these taxes and benefits are calculated
+received by workers.
+It illustrates how these taxes and benefits are calculated in

-in each member country and examines how they impact household incomes.
-The results
+each member country and examines how they impact household incomes.
+The results also

 tax and benefit position of single persons and families on different levels of earnings.